ugnelis/find-path/README.md

 Open *index.html* and have fun.

 ## Dataset
 All dataset images have 320 width, 180 height and contain 3 channels.
 Every image has own *.json* file which describes object in the image.
 In this project only 3 classes are observed: **boundaries** (everything arround path), **paths / ways** and **obstacles** (things that are on path - eg. human, road pit and etc.).
-Dataset contains 300 images (I'll a bit later).
+Dataset contains 300 images (I'll put a bit later).

 ## Path Finding with OpenCV
 Check *calculations/cv/* folder.